fossi-foundation/wishbone/src/b3/source/03_classic.rst

 BLOCK WRITE Cycle
 `````````````````

-Figure 3-7 shows a BLOCK WRITE cycle.
-The BLOCK cycle is capable of a
+:numref:`blockwritecycle` shows a BLOCK WRITE cycle.
+The BLOCK cycle
-data transfer on every clock cycle.
-However, this example also shows
+is capable of a data transfer on every clock cycle.
+However, this
-how the MASTER and the SLAVE interfaces can both throttle the bus
+example also shows how the MASTER and the SLAVE interfaces can both
-transfer rate by inserting wait states.
-A total of five transfers are
+throttle the bus transfer rate by inserting wait states.
+A total of
-shown.
-After the second transfer the MASTER inserts a wait
+five transfers are shown.
+After the second transfer the MASTER inserts
+a wait state.
+After the fourth transfer the SLAVE inserts a wait
 state.
-After the fourth transfer the SLAVE inserts a wait state.
-The
-cycle is terminated after the fifth transfer.
-The protocol for this
+The cycle is terminated after the fifth transfer.
+The protocol
-transfer works as follows:
+for this transfer works as follows:

 CLOCK EDGE 0:
   MASTER presents [ADR_O()] and [TGA_O()].